 Employee applicants (Bargaining Unit and excluded) who are unsuccessful on an appointment to an excluded position have access to an internal inquiry by the Deputy Minister only.

 When an offer of appointment is subject to the result of the staffing review process, the appointment cannot be confirmed until the timelines for potential submission of requests for feedback, internal deputy minister inquiry* and review by the merit commissioner* are exhausted, and the deputy minister* and the merit commissioner* confirm the appointment decision was based on merit.

-Staffing reviews cannot be requested for appointments that do not require a competitive hiring process, such as
+Staffing reviews cannot be requested for appointments that don't require a competitive hiring process, such as

 - Lateral transfers